-An important aspect of parenting is setting the parameters on technology use.
+An important aspect of parenting is setting the parameters for technology use.
 Though it has made our lives comfortable and more convenient, technology can be a double-edged sword.
-One primary concern parents face is when to give their child a smartphone.
+One primary concern parents face is when to give their children a smartphone.

 Effects of Mobile Devices

-Children who spend too much time on their phone might miss out on crucial development milestones.
+Children who spend too much time on their phones might miss out on crucial development milestones.
 There is also that danger of coming across websites detrimental to their growth.

 Maturity Level and Sense of Responsibility

 Common Sense Media CEO James Steyer says “there’s no magic number” to when kids should own a phone.
 Different kids have different maturity levels.
-Sense of responsibility can also be acquired at any age.
+A sense of responsibility can also be acquired at any age.

 Steyer adds that his kids need to be in high school to own a phone.
 Prior to getting a phone, they must first learn to value face-to-face communication and demonstrate their capacity to exercise restraint.